 The Epilepsy Society have a useful web page detailing what Brexit preparations are being made by each of the pharmaceutical companies which make epilepsy drugs.

-Also, epileptologist Professor Ley Sander discusses how to manage if there is a shortage of your epilepsy medication.
 We would always stress not to stockpile medications as this can create and increase the severity of shortages.